A Quick Weight Loss Plan

 • Keep a Horleys ‘Carb Less’ protein bar handy in your purse, they taste like a chocolate bar, very filling, and handy when you get hungry when out and about.
 They are 180 calories each and great (but make you very thirsty!)

-• Make sure you get the fruit and veg in as well, but don’t go overboard, we want to keep protein up so you loose fat not muscle.
+• Make sure you get the fruit and veg in as well, but don’t go overboard, we want to keep protein up so you lose fat not muscle.

 • Never let yourself get hungry.
 You will never be “Full” as such for the first weeks until your stomach shrinks, but you should never be hungry, even if it means just eating something small like an egg.